The ultimate guide to on-page SEO in 2025

 Analyze each and every parameter and improve website loading speed on different devices.

-Chapter 5 – Schema Markup
+Chapter 5 – Schema Markup (Structured Data)

 schema markup on page seo